dbaarda/librsync-tests/RESULTS.rst

 performance saw-tooths at the point where the hashtable doubles in size.
 It also shows the 2.3.0 larger default blocksize for larger files benefits clearly, but can't show the sawtooth because the blocksizes nolonger line up with the filesizes chosen.
-Interestingly the sawtooth step is small, showing the hashtable's high 80% loadfactor is an OK compromize against hashtable size.
+Interestingly the sawtooth step is fairly large, showing the hashtable's high 80% loadfactor is maybe too high.
+With v2.3.1 its a barely visible bit faster, and wobbles a little differently to v2.3.1 because of the slightly smaller block sizes from rounding them down to the blake2b blocksize.
+Using `-S-1` makes no difference as it only affects the signature size.

 .. image:: data/time-size-b1024S8-delta.svg

-For the fixe blocksize v2.3.0 doesn't get an advantage any more, but the benefits of the new hashtable are even more visible.
+For the fixe bdlocksize v2.3.0 doesn't get an advantage any more, but the benefits of the new hashtable are even more visible.
+The hashtable optimizations in v2.3.1 are more visible against v2.3.1 than for defaults because the hashtable is bigger when the blocksize is smaller.
+You can also see the max 70% loadfactor change moves the sawtooths back and makes them much smaller.
+Again using `-S-1` makes no difference.

 How memory vary with version
 -------------------------------